Flour: Bread flour

-Bread flour is typically made from red hard wheat planted in the fall and harvested in the spring (winter wheat).
+Bread flour is typically made from hard red winter wheat planted in the fall and harvested in the spring.
 Hard wheat is high in gluten, a protein that makes dough stretchy.
-Hard wheat is 11.5-13.5% (12-14% from second source) protein.
+Hard wheat is 11.5–13.5% (12–14% from second source) protein.
 The increased protein binds to the flour to entrap carbon dioxide released by the yeast fermentation process, resulting in a better rise and chewier texture.

 Hard flour

-Hard is a general term for flours with high gluten protein content, commonly refers to extra strong flour, with 13.5-16% (or 14-15% from some sources) protein (16% is a theoretically possible protein content).
+Hard is a general term for flours with high gluten protein content, commonly refers to extra strong flour, with 13.5–16% (or 14–15% from some sources) protein (16% is a theoretically possible protein content).
 This flour may be used where a recipe adds ingredients that require the dough to be extra strong to hold together in their presence, or when strength is needed for constructions of bread (e.g., some centerpiece displays).

 Gluten flour

 Gluten flour is refined gluten protein, or a theoretical 100% protein (though practical refining never achieves a full 100%).
 It is used to strengthen flour as needed.
 For example, adding approximately one teaspoon per cup of AP flour gives the resulting mix the protein content of bread flour.
 It is commonly added to whole grain flour recipes to overcome the tendency of greater fiber content to interfere with gluten development, needed to give the bread better rising (gas holding) qualities and chew.